 Eligibility.
 Only eligible students may register for courses at ASU.
 An eligible student is either continuing from the previous semester or has been admitted or readmitted to the university.
-See "Undergraduate Admission," page 31, and "Readmission to the University," page 41.
+See "Undergraduate Admission," pages 47-51, and "Readmission to the University," pages 57-58.

 Proof of Identification.
-In order to receive university services, photo identification must be presented.
+To receive university services, photo identification must be presented.
 Each admitted or readmitted student who completes the registration process for a regular semester needs to obtain a student identification card.
 This photo identification card is valid for the duration of the student's enrollment at ASU.

-Photo IDs are issued throughout the semester at the Payne registrar site, EDB 42, and at selected times in the Memorial Union.
+Photo IDs are issued throughout the semester at the registrar site in the Undergraduate Academic Services building, Undergraduate Academic Services 140, and at selected times in the Memorial Union.
 See the Schedule of Classes.
-Refer to page 26, "ID Card."
+Refer to "ID Card," page 38.